yguitton/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 # File Format Conversion

 The file we uploaded is a `.tsv` file.
 This stands for *tab-separated values*.
 This means that this is a file containing rows and columns, where a TAB character is used to signify a column ends and a new one begins.
-Galaxy is great at understanding tab-separated files files, and most of the data manipulation tools are designed to work with such files.
+Galaxy is great at understanding tab-separated files, and most of the data manipulation tools are designed to work with such files.

 A similar format you may come across a lot in data science, is the `.csv` file, or *comma-separated values* file.
 This is the same as `.tsv`, but uses comma (`,`) characters to indicate new columns, instead of TAB (`\t`) characters.